Freetrappers Club - Range is located at:

 long tracking of black powder scores.

-The Club holds regular monthly matches except for February when we have
+Club holds regular monthly matches except for February when we have our

-and trade fair.
-January, March, May, June, July, August, September,
+January, March, May, June, July, August, September, November and

-November and December the regular monthly club match is at the range on
+December the regular monthly club match is at the range on the first

-Preceded by a club supper at 11:00 am.
+Preceded by a club meeting & meal at 11:00 am.
 Exceptions include the 3

 day shoots in April and October.
 Each month a club member volunteers to run that